kishwordulal1234/drip/README.md

 ```
 Does the tool use TCP?
 YES → use drip_alpha.py
 Does it use raw sockets/ICMP?
-YES → use ProtonVPN + drip on top
+YES → use ProtonVPN + drip_alpha.py on top
 ```

 | Tool | Protocol | drip works? | Need VPN? |